Illinois Compiled Statutes

 (c) "Physical or mental condition which typically results in developmental

 (1) a diagnosed medical disorder bearing a relatively

 well known expectancy for developmental outcomes within varying ranges of developmental disabilities; or

 (2) a history of prenatal, perinatal, neonatal or

 early developmental events suggestive of biological insults to the developing central nervous system and which either singly or collectively increase the probability of developing a disability or delay based on a medical history.

-(d) "Informed clinical judgment" means both clinical observations and
+(d) "Informed clinical opinion" means both clinical observations and

 parental participation to determine eligibility by a consensus of a

 multidisciplinary team of 2 or more members based on their professional

 (e) "Early intervention services" means services which: